arcus/Arcus_Labs_Orientation/arcus_orientation.md

     Some legitimate, non-malicious packages are useful in part because they send data out to external servers where additional processing is done.
 Unfortunately, it is not always easy to tell when a package relies upon sending data over the internet.
 This may not be a concern for a hobby programmer, but when working with PHI and other sensitive data, this presents a huge risk.

-Using Internet Disabled mode helps protect you from both of these risks, by allowing you to work on your code in a space that is entirely disconnected from the internet.
+Using Internet Disabled mode helps protect you from both of these risks, by allowing you to work on your code in a space that is entirely disconnected from the public internet.

 But how do I install packages without internet?
 ------
 Of course, you'll still need to be able to install packages or download files to do your work.
 For this, we've developed the **Install Tool**.
-Rather than installing your packages in the same environment that includes your data, when you use this tool, the packages automatically begin installing in a separate environment that doesn't have any data in it.This ensures that, if there is any malicious code in the scripts that govern the installation process, it does not have any access to your data while it executes.
+Rather than installing your packages in the same environment that includes your data, when you use this tool, the packages automatically begin installing in a separate environment that doesn't have any data in it.
+This ensures that, if there is any malicious code in the scripts that govern the installation process, it does not have any access to your data while it executes.
 Once the packages have finished installing, they become available to you in your lab.
 At this point, by subsequently running your code in your lab in Internet Disabled mode, even if there is any malicious code in the package you've installed, it doesn't have any access to the Internet in order to exfiltrate your data.

 When should I use Internet Disabled mode?
 ---